aryn-ai/sycamore/README.md

 ## Features

-- State-of-the art vision AI model for segmentation and preserving the semantic structure of documents
+- Integrated with the Aryn Partitioning Service, using a state-of-the art vision AI model for segmentation and preserving the semantic structure of documents
 - DocSet abstraction to scalably and reliably transform and manipulate unstructured documents
 - High-quality table extraction, OCR, visual summarization, LLM-powered UDFs, and other performant Python data transforms
 - Quickly create vector embeddings using your choice of AI model